stat545ubc-2022/assignment-b1-and-b2-jowong4/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use summary\_and\_boxplot to summarize a numeric vector:

 ``` r
 library(summaryandboxplot)